roblafeve/redux-factory/README.md

 Beyond this, Redux Factory provides a `compose` function that allows you to combine any number of un-prefixed factories in order to maximize flexibility and code reuse.

 > Note: This library embraces some basic ideas from functional programing (curry, compose).
-While I believe these are powerful tools, this may not be your _'cup of tea'_.
+While I believe these are powerful tools, this may not be your _'cup of tea'_ ☕.
 If not, you may consider using [redux-act](https://github.com/pauldijou/redux-act).

 ## Install